 Western wear served as the roots for denim jeans, plaid shirts, cowboy boots, and hats.
 The look hasn’t changed much in the last 100 years, but there was a time in the mid-century where practical westernwear met mainstream fashion and created trendy new styles.
 It is a part of fashion history that seems to get ignored, yet how could we ignore it?

-Flipping through my 1950s catalogs, I see almost every men’s and women’s shirts and jeans had details clearly taken from working class/ranch-hand/ wild west United States traditional clothing.
+Flipping through my vintage clothing catalogs, I see almost every men’s and women’s shirts and jeans had details clearly taken from working class/ranch-hand/ wild west United States traditional clothing.
 Why was it so popular?
 When did these new style begin?
-Why were the 1950s the hey day for vintage western clothing?
+Why were the 1950s the epitome of vintage western clothing?
 Let’s take a look and see.

 1920s and 1930s Western Clothing

 Outside of TV, live rodeo was a major interest beginning in the late 1920s.
 Both men and women were rodeo stars with their fast mounts, faster quick draws, fancy chaps, fringe shirts, and rhinestone sparkling hats and belt buckles.
 These flashy Rodeo star looks were the inspiration of 1930s and 1940s western wear with little distinction between men’s and women’s styles.